samuellapnadia/pinky-promise-mobile/README.md

 }

 ```
-In the left_drawer.dart file, contained Home, Logout and Add Item.
-But only Home & Add Item have been implememented here.
+In the left_drawer.dart file, it contains Home, Logout and Add Item.
+But only Home & Add Item have been implemented here.
 Home option can redirect the user to the main page and the Add Item redirects the user to the new item addition form page.